-Within the cathedral you can see the Veil of Veronica.
-The legend has it that Saint Veronica, just plain Veronica at the time, came across Jesus on his way to Calvary.
-Braving the Roman guards she stopped to wipe the sweat and blood from Jesus’ face with her veil.
-An image of his face was imprinted on the cloth.
+Within the Cathedral, you can view the Veil of Veronica.
+Legend has it that Saint Veronica, just plain Veronica at the time, came across Jesus on his way to Calvary.
+Braving the Roman guards, she stopped to wipe the sweat and blood from Jesus’ face with her veil.
+An image of his face became imprinted on the cloth.
 How this cloth then ended up in Jaén is anybody’s guess.
 Veronica must have been a well-travelled lady since four other religious sacristies also claim to have her veil, St. Peter’s Basilica in Rome, the Sacré-Coeur in Paris, the Santa Faz Monastery in Alicante and the Holy Face Hermitage in Honrubia, Castille – La Mancha province.

 Close to the Cathedral, and almost as prominent, is another Renaissance building, the 16th Century Palacio de Villardompardo.
-The galleries contain paintings and sculptures by local Spanish artists but the real treasure is in the basement.
+The galleries contain paintings and sculptures by local Spanish artists, but the real treasure is in the basement.
 Preserved here are the remains of an 11th Century Moorish baths.
-You enter the central hall through a Moorish arch.
-Here separate arches take you to the hot and cold rooms.
-Each room has a domed ceiling studded with star shaped holes that filter daylight into the space below.
+A Moorish arch leads to the central hall.
+Separate arches lead to the hot and cold rooms and each room has a domed ceiling studded with star-shaped holes that filter daylight into the space below.

 Please add together